thoughtbomber/Traffic-map-prediction-by-using-Unet/README.md

 The repository contains the following files.

- * U-net-dec2nd-1.ipynb : The main notebook, which includes the main result of the UNet Model.
+ * U-net-dec2nd-1.ipynb : The main notebook, which includes the main result of the UNet model.
  * data_utils.py: Code for data preprocessing.
  * visualization.py: Code for visualization of the result.
  * LSTM-jan2nd.ipynb: The notebook in which the ConvLSTM was implemented.